Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Background and theory

-From the $d_{\ell, m}$ coefficients we can measure the angular power spectrum of the estimated density field,
+From the $d_{\ell, m}$ coefficients, we can measure the angular power spectrum of the estimated density field,

 The measured power spectrum $D_{ij}(\ell)$ contains contributions from both the underlying galaxy clustering signal and the Poisson noise associated with the discretised number counts in Eq.~(\ref{eq:gal_overdensity}).
-Explicitly, the Poisson noise contributes to the auto-power spectra in a tomographic analysis, and the power spectrum of the Poisson noise in a tomographic bin $i$ is given by (e.g. \citealt{Loureiro19}, \citealt{Nicola20})
+Explicitly, the Poisson noise contributes to the auto-power spectra in a tomographic analysis, while the power spectrum of the Poisson noise in a tomographic bin $i$ is given by (e.g. \citealt{Loureiro19}, \citealt{Nicola20})

 where $\Omega_{\mathrm{p}}$ is the angular size in steradians of the pixels that form the pixelised overdensity map, and $\Bar{w}$ is the average value of the mask over all pixels on the sky.
-For this work, we use a binary mask whereby pixels are set to 1 inside the observed footprint and 0 outside the footprint.

-The Poisson noise and underlying galaxy clustering signal are uncorrelated, so the angular power spectrum of the \textit{estimated} density field is simply the sum of the two components:
+For this work, we used a binary mask where the pixels were set to 1 inside the observed footprint and 0 outside the footprint.
+The Poisson noise and underlying galaxy clustering signal are uncorrelated, so the angular power spectrum of the estimated density field is simply the sum of the two components: